Essential Checklist

 Make sure you know the essential tasks that you need to complete before beginning your studies.
 Complete these as soon as you can, so that you can enjoy preparing for University.

-1. Read through your Welcome emails
+1. Read through your Welcome magazine

 They contain lots of helpful tips and advice for you to prepare for your journey with us.

-2. Set up your University of Derby account
+3. Set up your University of Derby account

 You’ll have received an email called “It’s time to set up your University of Derby account”.

-3. Access your student portal (UDo)
+4. Access your student portal (UDo)

-4. Enrol online
+5. Enrol online

 Once you’ve accessed UDo and uploaded your photo, you’ll receive an online enrolment email invitation.
-The enrolment tile will also appear on UDo.
+The 'Enrolment' tile will also appear on UDo.

 Key things to remember:

-6. Complete your Right to Study
+7. Complete your Right to Study checks

 International students who need a visa or immigration permissions to study in the UK will need to provide copies of the necessary documents.
 You will need to complete the Right to Study checks with the International Team by providing documents to prove your Right to Study.
 Students will be asked to provide copies of documents such as biometric residence permit (BRP) and passport as part of enrolment.

-7. Complete enrolment
+8. Complete enrolment

 To complete your enrolment, you need to have accessed and engaged with the information available to you on the UDo Blackboard (Course Resources) tile and complete any other steps required (if applicable, details will be provided via email).
 This is when you’ll be formally registered as a student, which will trigger any funding (if applicable).
 You will receive an email to confirm your enrolment as a University of Derby student once all steps are completed.

-10. Download the DerbyUni App
+10. Get UDo on your mobile and download the DerbyUni App

-The Derby Uni mobile app provides easy access to timetables, emails, course resources and more – wherever and whenever you need them.
+The DerbyUni mobile app provides easy access to UDo on the go, so you can view your timetable, unimail, course resources and more – wherever and whenever you need them.

-The app brings together key services and resources while allowing you to move your favourite tiles to create an app display that is personalised to you.
-DerbyUni App is available as a free download for iOS and Android devices.
+Udo brings together key systems and services and allows you to move your tiles to create an app display that is personalised to you.

-11. Check your unimail
+11. Check your Unimail

 12. Collect your student ID (UniCard)